 STATEMENTS OF ISSUES, EVIDENCE AND ANALYSIS

-The Board may require the parties to complete written statements of issues, evidence and analysis.
+During appeal management, the Board may require the parties to complete written statements of issues, evidence, and analysis.

-The purpose of a Statement of Issues, Evidence and Analysis (Statement) is to give the other party and the Board a clear sense of the issues and why a party takes a particular view of any issue, and the requested disposition of the appeal.
-If actual value or any component of actual value is an issue in the appeal, the parties are not required or expected to produce appraisal reports at this stage of the proceeding.
+The purpose of a Statement of Issues, Evidence, and Analysis (SIEA) is to give the other party and the Board a clear sense of the issues, why a party takes a particular view of any issue and the requested disposition of the appeal.
+If actual value or any component of actual value is in issue in the appeal, the parties are not required or expected to produce appraisal reports at this stage of the proceeding.

-With the Statement that is delivered to the other parties, copies must be included of any documents relating to the property that are relevant to the appeal issues.
+The SIEA is delivered to the other parties and the Board.
+When delivering to the other parties, the SIEA must include any documents relating to the property that are relevant to the appeal issues.
 These documents do not have to be included if they have already been produced to the other party, if they originated with the other party, or if they are not in the party’s possession or control.
-The Board only requires the Statements (i.e. does not require copies of any documents at this stage of the appeal).
+The Board only requires the SIEA (i.e. does not require copies of any documents at this stage of the appeal).

-In certain cases it may be appropriate the Board to treat the Statements as written submissions and make a decision on the appeal based on these statements.
+In certain cases it may be appropriate for the Board to treat the SIEAs as written submissions and make a decision on the appeal based on these statements.